 A Statement on Ratings

 Effective immediately, all new and semi-annual ratings are on hold.
-This is a decision resulting from a creeping realization that the time I have spent on detailing the history, ecology, technology and centralization of many altcoins are really better spent by studying money protocols in general, and Bitcoin properties in particular.
-I have always applied Austrian Economics in my cryptocurrency valuation framework.
+This is a decision resulting from a realization that the time I have spent on detailing the history, ecology, technology and centralization of many altcoins are vastly better spent by studying money protocols in general, and Bitcoin properties in particular.
+I have always applied a form of Austrian Economics in my cryptocurrency valuation framework.
 The decentralization section in all of the rating articles has always been the most important part, and only a select few cryptocurrencies have ever gotten a decentralization rating other than abysmal.
 In other words, I have been far harsher than the competition when rating altcoins, which has resulted in a good track record as altcoin prices in satoshis have fallen considerably since early 2018.
 But admittedly, the focus I placed on decentralization and supply inflation was still not strong enough.
-It is now time to get serious about the implications from a decentralization and supply inflation intersection, which likely includes a long-term winner-takes-it-all effect similar to what gold has proven for us.
+It is now time to get serious about the implications from a decentralization and supply inflation intersection, which likely includes a long-term winner-takes-it-all effect similar to what gold has done with silver.
 The best embodiment of these intertwined properties is Bitcoin, which not in a decade has seen a change in its expected issuance schedule.
-This should be contrasted with most competing altcoins that are changing drastically every year or so, which causes them to deteriorate as value protocols in the long run.
+This should be contrasted with most competing altcoins that are changing drastically every year or so, which causes them to deteriorate as money in the long run.

-The stock-to-flow ratio of primitive commodity money has always been a metric that single-handedly could explain a monetary premium evolving for such value protocols, given that other base properties like divisibility, fungibility etc. had been fulfilled.
+The stock-to-flow ratio of primitive commodity money has always been a metric that almost single-handedly could explain a monetary premium evolving for such money, given that other base properties like divisibility, fungibility etc. had been fulfilled.
 The importance of this ratio has with cryptocurrencies come back with a vengeance, after having been temporarily overshadowed by fiat currencies with their top-down monetary policies and more or less enforced acceptance as money.
-As cryptocurrencies have opened up for new markets to try out the soundness of various digital value protocols, the stock-to-flow ratio will again heavily determine evolving monetary premiums, like it did historically when gold, silver, copper, sea-shells, glass beads, gin bottles, sugar, tobacco, and so on, competed for wealth storage.
+As cryptocurrencies have opened up for new markets to try out the soundness of various digital monies, the stock-to-flow ratio will again heavily determine evolving monetary premia, like it did historically when gold, silver, copper, sea-shells, glass beads, gin bottles, sugar, tobacco, and so on, competed for wealth storage.